The nature of assembly bias - III. Observational properties: Data

 \subsubsection{Age parameter $\delta_t$}

 As was the case in Paper I, one of the most important parameters throughout this work is the age.
-For SDSS galaxies, we use the luminosity-weighted age (or, simply, stellar age) and the $D_n4000$ index (Balogh et al. 1999).
-The latter is defined as

-\\ where $\overline{F_{\nu}}$ is the average flux density in the specified bands (in the rest frame), and it is smaller for young stellar populations than for old, metal-rich galaxies.
-In our samples there are 183,482 galaxies with estimates of stellar age (Table \ref{tabla_DR4_centres}) and 205,076 with $D_n4000$, both in the magnitude range $-22 < M_r < -18$.

-To study the assembly bias in galaxies, where old objects may have a different clustering than young objects of the same mass or luminosity, it is not convenient to work directly with the stellar age, for example, because this quantity correlates with the mass or the luminosity of galaxies.
-For instance, luminous galaxies have, on average, older stellar populations (see Figure \ref{StAge_Mr}) as indicated by their luminosity-weighted age.
+For SDSS galaxies, we use the luminosity-weighted age (or, simply, stellar age).
+To study the assembly bias in galaxies, where old objects may have a different clustering than young objects of the same mass, it is not convenient to work directly with the stellar age, for example, because this quantity correlates with the mass.
+For instance, older central galaxies are located, on average, in massive host haloes (see Fig. \ref{StAge_Mr}).